WeDot-Engine/WeDot-docs/src/classes/class_itemlist.md

 **item_clicked** ( index: [`int`](class_int.md), at_position: [`Vector2`](class_vector2.md), mouse_button_index: [`int`](class_int.md) ) <div id="class_itemlist_signal_item_clicked"></div>

-Triggered when specified list item has been clicked with any mouse button.
+Emitted when specified list item has been clicked with any mouse button.

-The click position is also provided to allow appropriate popup of context menus at the correct location.
+ `at_position` is the click position in this control's local coordinate system.

 <!-- rst-class:: classref-item-separator -->